 Esri Story Maps are open source.
 This means you can download the code for any of the Story Map apps from GitHub, host it on your own server, and even customize it.
-While the needs of most story map authors will be served using the versions of these apps that are hosted on ArcGIS Online (or Portal for ArcGIS), there are a few reasons to consider self-hosting.
+While the needs of most story map authors will be served using the versions of these apps that are hosted on ArcGIS Online (or an ArcGIS Enterprise portal), there are a few reasons to consider self-hosting.

 Why host an app?

 There are several benefits to hosting a Story Map app, the most obvious is you can give your story a custom URL on your organization’s domain.
 So, instead of a standard arcgis.com URL:

 your story can have a URL like this: